 A dispute or claim is a written demand or assertion by the County or the Supplier seeking, as a matter of right, an adjustment or interpretation of the Contract, payment of money, extension of time or other relief with respect to the terms of the Contract.
-Claims arising from a fully executed Contract with the County shall be filed with the Assistant Director of Purchasing & Contracts.
+Claims arising from a fully executed Contract with the County shall be filed with the Purchasing Director.
 Prior to filing the contract claim, the Supplier shall first exhaust all remedies set forth in the Contract.
 Pending final resolution of a dispute or claim, unless otherwise agreed in writing, the Supplier is required to proceed with performance of the Contract and maintain effective progress to complete the work within the contract time set forth in the Contract.
 The contract claim shall include, at a minimum, the following:

 - a.
 The name and address of the Supplier filing the contract claim and any legal counsel; and - b.
-The address to which the Assistant Director of Purchasing & Contracts should send their final decision and; - c.
+The address to which the Purchasing Director should send their final decision and; - c.
 Identification of the final adverse decision or document that is the subject of the contract claim and; - d.
 Identification of the administrative remedies provided for in the contract that were pursued prior to the claim and the outcome and; - e.
 A statement of the grounds for each issue to be reviewed and the applicable provisions of the contract, as well as any applicable Laws or other legal authorities which the contractor deems applicable to the claim and; - f.
 A statement of the grounds for each issue raised in the contract claim and; - g.
 A copy of the final adverse decision or document that is the subject of the claim and any exhibits, evidence, or documents which the contractor deems applicable to the issues raised in the claim.

-During the Assistant Director of Purchasing & Contracts' review of the contract claim, the Assistant Director of Purchasing & Contracts may request additional information from either party.
-The parties are to provide the Assistant Director of Purchasing & Contracts with the requested information within the time period set forth in the request.
-Failure of any party to timely comply may result in resolution of the claim without consideration of the requested information.
+During the Purchasing Director's review of the contract claim, the Purchasing Director may request additional information from either party.
+The parties are to provide the Purchasing Director with the requested information within the time period set forth in the request.
+Failure of any party to timely comply Purchasing Director may result in resolution of the claim without consideration of the requested information.

-The Assistant Director of Purchasing & Contracts shall have the authority to settle and resolve a contract claim in accordance with this Policy and associated procedures.
-The written decision of the Assistant Director of Purchasing & Contracts shall be sent to the Supplier to the notice address listed on the contract claim or by such other means as agreed to by the parties.
+The Purchasing Director shall have the authority to settle and resolve a contract claim in accordance with this Policy and associated procedures.
+The written decision of the Purchasing Director shall be sent to the Supplier to the notice address listed on the contract claim or by such other means as agreed to by the parties.